Penalties for Driving without Insurance in Minnesota

 Penalties for third and subsequent offenses

 If the third offense occurs within 10 years of two prior convictions, you'll be guilty of a gross misdemeanor.
-Your driver's license, registration and license plates would be suspended for up to one year.
+In this scenario, your driver's license, registration and license plates would be suspended for up to one year.
 You'll pay a $30 reinstatement fee to get them back, in addition to providing proof of adequate insurance coverage.
-You face the possibility of up to one year in jail and/or a maximum fine of $3,000 (minimum $200).
-As with the first and second offenses, you face a possible vehicle impoundment.
+You can also face the possibility of up to one year in jail and/or a maximum fine of $3,000 (minimum $200).
+As with the first and second offenses, your vehicle could be impounded.

 Get car insurance in Minnesota after a lapse in coverage